‘A bigger purpose:’ Inside Fred Johnson’s improbable path to becoming a key Eagles offensive lineman

 From academic ineligibility as a high schooler to nearly giving up on football as a pro, Johnson stuck with football because of the instilled belief he received from two of his offensive line coaches.

-There’s a few common threads between each of the inflection points in Fred Johnson’s football career.
+There are a few common threads between each of the inflection points in Fred Johnson’s football career.

 Belief has been at the center of them all.
 The first pivotal moment came when he was a high school student working toward “a bigger purpose,” sleeping on the floor of his South Florida home without the grades to make good on the scholarship offer he had from the University of Florida.
-That belief has flickered at times the past few years for the offensive tackle but has been restored since he joined the Eagles in 2022.
+That belief has flickered at times the last few years for the offensive tackle but has been restored since he joined the Eagles in 2022.

 “At a certain point, I gave up on myself,” Johnson said.
 “And I stopped caring.
 I stopped being who I wanted to be as a person, the type of person I want my son to look up to as a father.
-When I got here is when I had the time to reflect on everything and that’s something that changed me.”
+When I got here is when I had the time to reflect on everything, and that’s something that changed me.”

 » READ MORE: DeVonta Smith ruled out for Sunday’s game vs. Bucs.
 Eagles still hopeful on Lane Johnson and A.J.
 Brown.

-Reflecting on the turbulent path he’d trod over the last decade-plus in the locker room at the Caesars Superdome, Fred Johnson acknowledged there were times it was hard for even him to envision exactly how he’d find his way.
+Reflecting on the turbulent path he’d trod over the last decade-plus in the locker room at the Superdome, Johnson acknowledged there were times it was hard for even him to envision exactly how he’d find his way.

 “Everyone knows some of my story,” Johnson said after the game.
 “This has been a long time coming.”